Subscribe To This Site

 For a moment think of your soil organisms as very cute and lovable puppies.
 Naturally you want to give them a comfortable and safe home, good food, and the air and water they need.
 Guess what - soil organisms have similar needs.
 Unfortunately they aren't cuddly and you can't play with them, for the most part you can't even see them, so you might not notice that you're killing them with either your gardening or farming methods or sheer neglect.

 Habitat - most of the soil creatures live in the top few inches of the soil.
 When we turn the soil over with a rototiller or a shovel we can bury our babies in a place where they no longer can function.
 Fungi have the worst time with our cultivating methods.
-Their filaments get chopped up and the long straws they were forming to syphon nutrients to their plant partners get severed and big parts cease to function.
-Many farmers have adopted no till methods in their fields to improve soils and this will serve to give the soil food web a chance to recover.
+Their filaments get chopped up and the long straws they were forming to siphon nutrients to their plant partners get severed and big parts cease to function.
+Many farmers have adopted no till methods in their fields to improve soils.
+This serves to give the soil food web a chance to recover.

 Air - when we walk on our gardens we compact the soil under our feet.
 This is many times worse when we drive over land with a tractor.
 What it does is eliminate some of the pores that were holding oxygen - always handy for the beneficial soil organism.
 As oxygen goes down the anaerobic bacteria and fungi go up and the bad news is these are the guys that cause plant diseases.